ED De Nunzio Charitable Trust

 • Education advancement - Educational scholarships, learning opportunities, and skills development

-• Arts and creative opportunities - Music programs, arts therapy, creative facilities
+• Arts and creative opportunities - Music programmes, arts therapy, creative facilities

-• Healthcare and wellbeing - Children's hospice care, therapeutic programs, outdoor play facilities
+• Healthcare and wellbeing - Children's hospice care, therapeutic programmes, outdoor play facilities

-• Social and emotional development - Inclusive community programs, mentoring, youth development initiatives
+• Social and emotional development - Inclusive community programmes, mentoring, youth development initiatives

 • Physical activities - Sports, outdoor activities, and physical development opportunities